-As discussed in Note 1, the financial statements of the Agency, a blended component unit of the City, are intended to present the financial position, and the changes in financial position of only that portion of the governmental activities and the aggregate remaining fund information, of the City that is attributable to the transactions of the Agency.
-They do not purport to, and do not, present fairly the financial position of the City, as of March 31, 2019, and the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of the Agency, a blended component unit of the City, present only the Agency and do not purport to, and do not, present fairly the financial position of the City, as of March 31, 2020, and the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.